A NEET score can open doors to medicine, but the right course choice shapes the career that follows.

-The National Testing Agency (NTA) administers NEET (National Eligibility cum Entrance Test), formerly known as AIPMT.
+The National Eligibility cum Entrance Test (NEET), formerly known as the All India Pre-Medical Test (AIPMT), is conducted by the National Testing Agency (NTA) for admission to undergraduate medical programmes in India.
 In India, NEET has become the only entrance exam for medical science programmes.
 Every year, thousands of applicants apply to NEET in order to be admitted to medical programmes in various medical specialities.
 Due to the restricted number of places available at these universities, competition is fiercer than ever and only gets more difficult each year.

 Candidates are more ambitious than ever these days.
 Immediately following the completion of NEET exams, they search for questions, including ‘After NEET which course is best?’